guardrailsio/full-stack-engineer-challenge/README.md

 - [Backend Exercise](#backend-exercise)
 - [Frontend Exercise](#frontend-exercise)

+**Note:** Please don't fork this repository, or create a pull request against it.
+Otherwise other applicants may take inspiration from it.
+Once the coding challenge is completed, you can submit it via this [Google form](https://forms.gle/f2hekWPJqee6htH28).

 ## Devops Exercise

 The backend and frontend exercises should be contained in one repository (monorepo), with the following directory layout: